rosvik/dotfiles/README.md

 > User-specific application configuration is traditionally stored in so called dotfiles.
 It is common practice to track dotfiles with a version control system such as Git to keep track of changes and synchronize dotfiles across various hosts. [⎋](https://wiki.archlinux.org/index.php/Dotfiles)

-If you want to create your own dotfile repo, I recommed reading [this article](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).
+If you want to create your own dotfile repo, I recommed reading [this](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).

 ## Installation
 _Disclaimer: You probably shouldn't.
 These config files contain lots of settings that might only work on my machine™.
 They are meant to replace the config files that are already on your computer, so things will probably break._